-Interventions for drugs and alcohol can be intense and emotional experiences.
-That’s why it makes sense for those participating in an intervention to collect their feelings on a piece of paper.
+Interventions for drugs and alcohol can be intense emotional experiences.
+That’s why it makes sense for those participating in an intervention to collect their feelings on paper.

 Having your words ready when it’s time for you to speak will provide you with extra confidence as you address a loved one struggling with addiction.
 Gathering your thoughts and feelings in a letter will make it much easier to communicate everything that’s on your mind, even if the family member begins to react negatively during the intervention.